 Your insurance most likely covers the testing costs, too, so you don’t have to spend anything out of pocket.

 But not all DNA testing kits are created equal.
-A home DNA test or a direct-to-consumer (DTC) test or home DNA test may require further testing to confirm a mutation noted in the test.
+A home DNA test or a direct-to-consumer test may require further testing.
+This is to confirm a mutation noted in the test.

-Unlike a medical DNA test, it tests for select mutations in a limited number of genes that are related to certain diseases.
+A home DNA test tests for select mutations in a limited number of genes related to certain diseases.
 It is not like a medical DNA test.

 It isn’t covered by insurance.
 A genetic counselor isn’t typically involved, either.
 What you get is often limited to online education.